Community Emergency Response Team

 | || |

-If you would like to be placed on a list to attend the next CERT class scheduled for September 27, October 4 and October 11, please send your full name, home address, email address and phone number to Jdsmith@toaks.org.
+The next three session CERT class is scheduled for September 27, October 4 and October 11.
+The first of the three sessions will be held at Thousand Oaks City Hall with the other two sessions at the Ventura County Fire Department Headquarters in Camarillo.
+To register, please send your full name, home address, email address and phone number to Jdsmith@toaks.org.

 All classes are taught by trained emergency personnel, including firefighters and emergency medical services personnel, with expertise in disaster management.
 CERT is provided free of charge within Ventura County to anyone 18 years of age or older.
 This series consists of three classes to complete the course.
 For countywide CERT information, please visit the Ventura County Fire Department website.